Workers' Compensation for Herniated Discs - Georgia

 What is Considered a Herniated Disc Injury for Georgia Workers’ Compensation

 As we all age, the disc begins to deteriorate in size and circumference.
 This is called degenerative disc disease even though it isn’t actually a disease.
 It is the shrinking of the disc which makes the likelihood of nerve irritation more likely.
 This results in a reduced amount of protection for the spine.
 In addition, as the degeneration continues and water from the disc seeps out, it produces a scenario where a herniated disc injury is very likely.
-The bottom two discs knows as L4/5 and L5/S1 are the most common discs for injury.
+The bottom two discs known as L4/5 and L5/S1 is the most common discs for injury.

 Workers’ Compensation Back Pain Injuries

 The result of herniated discs is acute and referred pain that feels like numb limbs and overall weakness.
 The name used to refer to the leg pain is called sciatica.
 The age for this type of pain is usually middle age adults who have degenerative and herniated discs.
 It can be a tingling pain for a shooting pain that feels like shooting pain that extends from the thigh down to the calf area.

 The burden of Proof – 5 Steps to Prove Work Injury Caused Herniated Disc